bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 Static surrogate executable.

-Static surrogates, or static surrogate functions, are cheaper blackbox functions that are used, at least partially, to drive the optimization.
+A static surrogate, or static surrogate function, is a cheaper blackbox function that is used, at least partially, to drive the optimization.

 .. figure:: ../figs/surrogate.png
    :align: center

-   Blackbox optimization using surrogates
+   Blackbox optimization using a surrogate

-.. note:: Static surrogates are provided by the user.
+.. note:: The static surrogate is provided by the user.

 The current version of NOMAD can use a static surrogate, provided by the user, which is not updated during the algorithm.
 See [BoDeFrSeToTr99a]_ for a survey on surrogate optimization.
 This surrogate may be used for sorting points before evaluation (see parameter :ref:`eval_queue_sort`).

-In batch mode, the parameter ``SURROGATE_EXE`` associates a static surrogate executable with the blackbox executable.
-The surrogates must display the same number of outputs as its associated blackbox.
+In batch mode, the parameter ``SURROGATE_EXE`` associates a static surrogate executable with the blackbox executable given by parameter ``BB_EXE``.
+The surrogate must display the same input and output types as its associated blackbox, given by parameters ``BB_INPUT_TYPE`` and ``BB_OUTPUT_TYPE``.
 In library mode, if a surrogate function is to be used, then its Evaluator should be of type ``EvalType::SURROGATE`` (see Section :ref:`library_mode`).

 .. _block_evaluations: